tigjaw/rastercast/README.md

 # filetype-converter
-A small Java application to convert an image to a chosen filetype
+A small Java application to convert an image to a chosen filetype.

+These features were written as part of a larger application but I decided to upload it individually and work on it as a side-project.

 ## Features:
 - select an image